microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaConditionalAccessPolicy.md

 ### -Id

-Specifies the policy id of a conditional access policy in Microsoft Entra ID.
+Specifies the policy Id of a conditional access policy in Microsoft Entra ID.

 ```yaml
 Type: System.String